lawrencelee0205/freelance_project/README.md

-Kindly download or copy and paste both validation.php and captcha.php
+There are two php files: validation.php and captcha.php in each SampleX folder.

-Captcha.php is responsible for the word verification function
+Captcha.php is responsible for the word verification function.